espocrm/documentation/administration/formula.md

 #### string\replace
 `string\replace(STRING, SEARCH, REPLACE)`

-Replaces all occurances of SEARCH with REPLACE in STRING. (available since version 5.9.0)
+Replaces all occurrences of SEARCH with REPLACE in STRING. (available since version 5.9.0)

 Example: